 Be prepared for a $38 daily resort fee, which includes (per room) 1 fitness class, 2 bike rentals, tennis and golf gear, a beach umbrella, and a boogie board.
 Parking is valet-only and costs $29 per day, but having a car is essential.
 This being an island, you’re a drive away from most major sights and restaurants.

-Award nights can be redeemed from 50,000 to 70,000 Marriott Bonvoy points per night at this property.
+Award nights can be redeemed from 50,000 to 70,000 Marriott Bonvoy points per night on average, although prices can fluctuate during the year.
 Cash rates hover around $400 for a standard room.

 Families and couples are common sightings at this Florida beach resort, but truthfully, it’s perfect for anyone seeking a warm-weather escape.